emilyrosenberg/grain-free-friend/README.md

 </div>

 #### Logo
 The logo represents the joy of heartfelt baking for oneself or others.
 Trying unconventional baking methods can be intimidating, and I wanted to show that it can also be simple, an act of kindness and community.
-It's an open source icon with the initials of Grain Free Friend in Montserrat font.<br>
+The logo includes an open source icon with the acronym for Grain Free Friend in Montserrat font.<br>
 The logo image was created using the [wix.com logo maker](https://www.wix.com/logo/maker).
 <div align="left">
   <img src="static/images/logo.png" alt="Logo" width="200">